-A .
-A. Fill in the Blanks Mouldboard plough can open a furrow of about cm and above.
-Mouldboard plough can open a furrow of about cm and above.
-2. The disc in a disc plough is cm in diameter.
-3. Sub-soil single arm plough can be inserted up to cm deep in the soil.
-4. Ploughing and harrowing intermediary are performed.
-5. The tool used for grafting and budding is know knife. and making for propagation.
-The implement consisting of two blades with tongs is identified as 8.
+A. Fill in the Blanks

+- 1. Mouldboard plough can open a furrow of about cm and above. - 2.
+The disc in a disc plough is cm in diameter. - 3.
+Sub-soil single arm plough can be inserted up to cm deep in the soil. - 4.
+Ploughing and harrowing intermediary are performed by - 5.
+The tool used for grafting and budding is known as knife. - 6.
+Secateurs are useful in pruning pencil-thick branches and making for propagation. - 7.
+The implement consisting of two blades with tongs is identified as . - 8.
 Grass shear is used for and of the lawn.

-B. Multiple Choice Questions 1.
-An implement used for deep tillage of the soil by breaking up the hard surface is called (a) harrow (b) plough (c) level board (d) rotavator
+B. Multiple Choice Questions

+- 1. An implement used for deep tillage of the soil by breaking up the hard surface is called .

+- (a) harrow (b) plough

+- (c) level board (d) rotavator